- Apply Today

 Change Your Career to Computing with COSMIC project

 The COSMIC project (Career Change Opportunity, Start MS in Computing) prepares individuals with non-computing undergraduate degrees to be successful in Marquette University's M.S. in Computing program, allowing them to cross over to work in the computing field.
 COSMIC is a National Science Foundation (NSF) funded* project.
 Scholarships are available to help academically talented, low-income students to participate in this project.

-However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships), please be aware of the merit-based financial aid deadlines by which all applicant materials must be received by the Graduate School: fall term (August): February 15, spring term (January): November 15, summer term (May): April 15.
+However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships) should be aware of the merit-based financial aid deadlines by which all applicant materials must be received by the Graduate School: fall term (August): February 15; spring term (January): November 15; summer term (May): April 15.